Top 5 MURPH Tips from CrossFit® Games Athlete Julie Foucher

-Julie: My best advice for a first timer is to just keep moving.
+Julie: My best advice to prepare for the MURPH challenge is to just keep moving.
 This workout is much more difficult mentally than physically.
 At times, it may seem as if you are hardly making progress, but if you just keep moving forward one rep at a time you will get there!
 As with all hero workouts, focus your mind on individuals like Lt.
 Michael P. Murphy who gave the ultimate sacrifice for our country and our freedom.

 I have been taking Julie's advice in my training using 5 pull-up/10 push-up/15 squat rounds and it has been working pretty good.
 I have also been splitting my training, doing some with and some without a weight vest.

 I plan on attempting the MURPH wearing my Hyper Vest PRO and will see how far I get.
 My tip for you?
 Only train for MURPH with an adjustable weight vest.
 Start with 5% of your body weight and build up each week by inserting additional weights until you hit the 20 lbs required for MURPH.

 My best tip for building your endurance so that you can tackle MURPH with a weighted vest?
 Intervals of sets with and without your weight vest.
 A weight vest with a zipper allows for smooth and quick transitions.

 Hopefully, I can just muscle through and complete it.
 As Julie said: just keep chipping away one rep at a time.

 How do you eat an elephant?
 One bite at a time!

 Good luck to everyone participating in this year’s MURPH.